Carbon Footprint Reduction Strategies for SMEs

 • Exploring renewable heat options such as biomass boilers or electrode boilers powered by solar or wind.

-• Gradually phasing out natural gas usage in favor of electric heating and processes powered by renewable energy.
+• Gradually phasing out natural gas usage in favour of electric heating and processes powered by renewable energy.

 While transitions require upfront investment, renewable energy saves money long-term and hedges against fossil fuel price volatility.
 Many governments provide financial incentives to accelerate adoption.